Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/whyWeCareAboutDispersion-3.png)<!-- -->
 You'd be right in thinking they are different because they all have different **standard deviations**

-**Standard deviation**, generally represented as $\sigma$ for a population or $s$ for a sample, is a measure of how spread out our data is, it's really useful for understanding the normal distrubution, which I'll talk about in just a second.
+**Standard deviation**, generally represented as $\sigma$ for a population or $s$ for a sample, is a measure of how spread out our data is, it's really useful for understanding the normal distribution, which I'll talk about in just a second.

-While **standard deviation** is great, and has a straight forward interpritation, we rarely calculate it directly, it's actually easier to calculate the squared **standard deviation**, which we call **variance** ($\sigma^2$ for a population, or $s^2$ for a sample).
+While **standard deviation** is great, and has a straight forward interpretation, we rarely calculate it directly, it's actually easier to calculate the squared **standard deviation**, which we call **variance** ($\sigma^2$ for a population, or $s^2$ for a sample).
 The formula for variance is $$s^2=\frac{\sum_{i=1}^{n}(x_i-\bar{x})^2}{n-1}$$
 but we won't hold you responsible for having this memorized

-The reason **standard deviation** is so useful is it allows us to translate knowing that our data is normal, into knowing what proportion of our data is where, for example in a perfect, normal data set, we know that 68.2% of our data falls within one standard devation of the mean, a 95% chance it falls within 2 standard deviations ,and there's only a 0.2% chance of getting a value more than 3 standard deviations from the mean.
+The reason **standard deviation** is so useful is it allows us to translate knowing that our data is normal, into knowing what proportion of our data is where, for example in a perfect, normal data set, we know that 68.2% of our data falls within one standard deviation of the mean, a 95% chance it falls within 2 standard deviations ,and there's only a 0.2% chance of getting a value more than 3 standard deviations from the mean.
 Here are the same plots as above but with lines drawn in blue at one standard deviation out, in red at two standard deviations out, and in green at three standard deviations out.

 ```r